GeoNet/delta/docs/CAMERA_METADATA_CONVENTIONS_AND_IMAGE_INFORMATION.md

 Mount codes are named for ease of distinction and reflect either (or both) camera location or monitoring subject cues.
 There is no fixed convention for camera mount codes although a few are used consistently:

-- The first 2-3 letters of the mount code give an indication of where the site is (i.e. they will be an abbreviation of a significant local geographic feature), and the last 1-2 letters give a sub-location, particularly where there are multiple mounts in the same area, e.g. WINR is at White Island (WI) on the north rim of the crater (NR); FOXVF is at Fox Glacier Landslide (FOX) looking at Victoria Falls (VF).
+- The first 2-3 letters of the mount code give an indication of where the site is (i.e. they will be an abbreviation of a significant local geographic feature), and the last 1-2 letters give a sub-location, particularly where there are multiple mounts in the same area, e.g. WINR is at Whakaari/White Island (WI) on the north rim of the crater (NR); FOXVF is at Fox Glacier Landslide (FOX) looking at Victoria Falls (VF).
 - The mount codes are named simply by their location, e.g. TEMO is Taranaki Emergency Management Office, and KAKA is Kakaramea.

 ## View Codes